liferay/liferay-docs/develop/learning-paths/articles/05-adding-a-portlet-to-the-control-panel/01-creating-an-admin-portlet.markdown

 of the Guestbook Admin portlet's `<portlet>` element in `portlet.xml` points to the `GuestbookAdminPortlet.java` file's location.
 The New Liferay Portlet wizard also created a `docroot/html/guestbookadmin` with a sample `view.jsp` file, as you specified.
-Now that you've created our Guestbook Admin portlet in the guestbook-portlet project, you need to add our desired functionality to it: the abilities to add, edit, and delete guestbooks and to configure their permissions.
+Now that you've created your Guestbook Admin portlet in the guestbook-portlet project, you need to add your desired functionality to it: the abilities to add, edit, and delete guestbooks and to configure their permissions.
 You'll start by adding some custom services to `GuestbookLocalServiceImpl`, then you'll add the necessary action methods to